Kissing gourami: Description

 Typical of gourami, the body is deep and strongly compressed laterally.
 The long-based dorsal (16-18 spinous rays, 13-16 soft) and anal fins (13-15 spinous rays, 17-19 soft) mirror each other in length and frame the body.
 The posterior most soft rays of each of these fins are slightly elongated to create a trailing margin.
 The foremost rays of the jugular pelvic fins are also slightly elongated.
 The pectoral fins are large, rounded, and low-slung.
 The caudal fin is rounded to concave.
 The lateral line is divided in two, with the posterior portion starting below the end of the other; there are a total of 43-48 scales running the line's length.

 The most distinctive feature of the kissing gourami is its mouth.
-Other than being terminal (forward-facing) rather than superior (upward-facing) as in other gourami families, the kissing gourami's mouth is highly protrusible as its family name suggests, the lips are lined with horny teeth.
+Other than being terminal (forward-facing) rather than superior (upward-facing) as in other gourami families, the kissing gourami's mouth is highly protrusible.
+As its family name suggests, the lips are lined with horny teeth.
 However, teeth are absent from the premaxilla, dentaries, palatine, and pharynx.
 The gill rakers are also well-developed and numerous.
 The visible scales of the body are ctenoid, whereas the scales of the top of the head are cycloid.
 Kissing gourami reach a maximum of 30 cm in total length.
-There is no outward sexual dimorphism and is difficult to almost impossible to distinguish the sexes.
+There is no outward sexual dimorphism and it is difficult to almost impossible to distinguish the sexes.

-Two colour morphs are encountered: greenish-silvery, which have lengthwise spotty stripes on the body and opaque, dark brown fins; and pink, which have a rose to orangy pink body and silvery scales, with transparent pinkish fins.
-While it has been claimed that the greenish fish originate from Thailand and pinkish fish originate from Java, the greenish is the wild form and the pinkish is a leucistic form achieved through selective breeding in captivity.
+Two colour morphs are known: greenish-silvery, which have lengthwise spotty stripes on the body and opaque, dark brown fins; and pink, which have a rose to orangey-pink body and silvery scales with transparent pinkish fins.
+While it has been claimed that the former fish originate from Thailand and the latter fish originate from Java, the former is the wild form and the latter a leucistic form achieved through selective breeding in captivity.

 Jaw and mouth

-It is important to emphasize the particularity that this species has in its mouth: it has an additional joint between its jaw and the rest of the joints, known as intramandibular joint.
+The species has an additional joint between its jaw and the rest of the joints, known as intramandibular joint.
 This type of joint is also present in other species of fish that feed on nutrients attached to the substrate.
-By increasing the angle of opening of the jaw, this joint allows kissing gourami access to these nutrients.
-H. temminkii, however, is the only species known that uses this articulation in this way.
+By increasing the angle of the opening of the jaw, this joint allows kissing gourami access to these nutrients.
+H. temminckii, however, is the only species known that uses this articulation in this way.

-The intramandibular joint divides the jaw into two independent elements so that it increases the degrees of freedom and the potential number of ways of getting food.
-This articulation, although its mechanism and anatomy are still being studied, results in an adaptation of H. temminkii and its feeding.